Establishing accountability between the COCPA and its members

 The Code of Professional Conduct as adopted by the Society and any amendments thereto shall be binding upon the members of this Society.

-The Code of Professional Conduct is a part of these Bylaws, and the requirements for amendment of Bylaws shall govern the amendment of the Code of Professional Conduct.
+The Code of Professional Conduct, attached hereto as Exhibit A, is incorporated herein as a part of these Bylaws, and the requirements for amendment of Bylaws shall govern the amendment of the Code of Professional Conduct.

-Chapters of the Society may be established in various cities or localities of Colorado.
+Chapters of the Society may be established in various cities or localities within Colorado.
 The petition for formation of a Chapter shall be signed by at least seven Fellow Members of the Society residing in such city or locality.
 Said petition shall contain the proposed rules or Bylaws for the operation of the Chapter.
 Upon approval of the petition by the Board of Directors, a charter shall be granted to said Chapter.
+The proposed rules or Bylaws of the Chapter must not contain any provisions which conflict with these Bylaws.

 Amendments or additions to these Bylaws including the Code of Professional Conduct may be made at any regular or special meeting of the Board of Directors, by a majority of the members present, after having been presented in writing at a preceding meeting; provided that notice of such amendment or amendments shall have been communicated in such form as may be approved by the Board of Directors to every member of the Society for comment not less than thirty days before the date of the meeting at which action is to be taken.
 If, after member comment, the Board of Directors decides on substantive changes to the amendment or amendments, the new proposal must be communicated to every member under the approved procedure before final adoption by the Board.

-The continuing professional education (CPE) requirements for membership in the Colorado Society of Certified Public Accountants shall be that for each two-year reporting period beginning with the 1990 calendar year, all members, except student members, honorary members, and those in retirement, shall demonstrate that they have completed acceptable continuing professional education as follows:
+The continuing professional education (CPE) requirements for membership in the Colorado Society of Certified Public Accountants shall be that for each two-year reporting period beginning with the 1990 calendar year, all members, except Associate Members, student members, honorary members, and members who are fully retired, shall complete 80 hours of acceptable continuing professional education.

 A member who complies with a state licensing continuing professional education requirement shall be deemed to be in compliance with this provision, provided such a requirement is for an average of forty hours per year.